catalyst/moodle-tool_forcedcache/README.md

   }
 }
 ```

-A field called `stores` must be defined as an array.
-Inside, each store can be declared as an indexed array of name -> values.
+`stores` fields:
+- should be a hashmap of `instance-name -> instance-configuration`.

-The example store here is an APCu store called named `apcu-example`.
-The type is the plugin name of the matching store plugin.
+The example store here is an APCu store with an `instance-name` of `apcu-example`.

+`instance-configuration` fields:
+- `type` is the plugin name of the matching store plugin, __without__ the `cachestore_` prefix.
+For example, `cachestore_apcu` would just be `apcu`.
-`cachestore_apcu` -> `apcu`. `config` is a keyed array containing the name of the specific controls used to configure the plugin.
+- `config` is a hashmap containing the key and value of settings that would be mapped `1:1` to control the store's instance configuration.

 #### Rules
 ```json